 In 2015, the amount of visitors to the web site had grown almost 10x, compared to 2008.

-Today, the Editorial Staff is responsible for expanding and revising the nifab.no web site; handling requests about CAM and NAFKAM from patients, health professionals and the media; and NAFKAMs presence and activities in social media.
+Today, tNAFKAM's information department is responsible for expanding and revising the nafkam.no e; handling requests about CAM and NAFKAM from patients, health professionals and the media; as well as NAFKAMs presence and activities in social media.

 Organisational affiliation and funding

 Nafkam.no's Editorial Staff constitutes a department within NAFKAM.
 NAFKAM in turn, is located at the Department of Community Medicine, at the Faculty of Health Sciences, UiT The Arctic University of Norway .

 NAFKAM is funded directly by the Norwegian Directory of Health.
 Nafkam.no is not financially supported by the CAM industry in any way.
 The web site does not host, contain or offer any form of advertisement.